 Exotic Animals at Hacienda Napoles

-He basically turned Hacienda Napoles into his own personal amusement park and zoo.
+He basically turned Hacienda Napoles into his own personal Pablo Escobar zoo.
 He had his own personal bullfighting ring, he collected dozens of exotic animals from Africa for his own little Noah’s Ark, and there are even giant dinosaur replicas scattered about.

 Most of the exotic animals either died or were donated to nearby zoos after the property was abandoned following his death.

-However the hippos of Pablo Escobar actually managed to survive, and even thrive, in the conditions here in Antioquia.
+However, the so-called cocaine hippos of Pablo Escobar actually managed to survive, and even thrive, in the conditions here in Antioquia.
 What were once just four hippos have since grown into a population of 60+.

 They live in the lakes around Hacienda Napoles–there are even signs in areas warning you not to get out of your vehicle if hippos are in the road–with reports of some evening breaking out of the herd and settling in nearby Rio Magdalena.